 There are huge rocks deposited in the valley floor.
 Most likely these have fallen during mega earthquakes of the alpine fault.
 The last such earthquake is believed to have been in about 1717.
 The next mega earthquake of the alpine fault is somewhat overdue.

-In summer there are beautiful alpine flowers and plants; the alpine daisy, the Mt Cook buttercup and the Mt Cook lily.
+In summer there are beautiful alpine flowers and plants; the alpine daisy and the Mt Cook lily.

 This altitude, about 1400 metres, is the limit for the larger alpine flowers.